SplendidAlakey/Perfectly-Splendid/README.md

 <details><summary>Recommended JVM arguments</summary>
 <p>

-Using the recommended flags is not necessary, but it might significantly boost your performance, when generating new chunks and running garbage collection.
+Using my recommendations is not necessary, but it might significantly boost your performance, when generating new chunks and running garbage collection.

-The pack was tested on default Java installations shipped with vanilla launcher and CF app, as well as Adoptium JDK 17 and 19.
+The pack was tested on default Java installations shipped with vanilla launcher and CF app, as well as Adoptium JDK 17 and Oracle GraalVM 17.

 The pack was tested with default Java arguments provided by vanilla launcher and CF app.